andrasq/node-prom-pushgateway/README.md

 ### gw.forkServer( config, [callback] )

-Create a child process running `createServer`.
+Run `createServer` in a child process, and return its port and pid back to the parent.
 This decouples the gateway from the event loop of the application.
+The child will exit soon after the parent exits.

 Config
 ------

 - `port` - port to listen on, default 9091 (same as prometheus-pushgateway)
-- `labels` - hash of labels to add to reported metrics, default `{}` none
+- `labels` - hash of labels to add to reported metrics, default `{}` none (TBD)
 - `verbose` - whether to log service start/stop messages, default false.

-Other confi settings are ignored.
+Other config settings are ignored.

 Http Api